Mikamikss/Robotics2_FKandIK_Group5_CARTESIAN_2024/Midterm Project/README.md

   <p align="justify">
   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The illustration above is a simplified diagram of an Cartesian Manipulator On Ceiling .
 It is also shown above the written computation to get the Degrees of Freedom of Cartesian Manipulator .
-Furthermore, a Spherical Manipulator is a robot or manipulator with two rotational joints and one prismatic joint and it is commonly used on industries that involves material handling and welding.
-Meanwhile, Degrees of Freedom, as discussed in our classes, is the minimum number of independent parameters or variables or coordinates required to fully describe a system.
-To get the degrees of freedom for spherical manipulator, the Grubler’s Criterion for Mobility or DOF of Spatial Manipulator is used as the spherical manipulator is a type of spatial manipulator.
+Degrees of Freedom, as discussed in our classes, is the minimum number of independent parameters or variables or coordinates required to fully describe a system.
+To get the degrees of freedom for Cartesian Manipulator, the Grubler’s Criterion for Mobility or DOF of Cartesian Manipulator is used as the Cartesian Manipulator is a type of spatial manipulator.
 Based on the computations above, it can be concluded that this spherical manipulator is an Under-Actuated Spatial Manipulator with three degrees of freedom.
 </p>
 <br>